shujiecui/homepage.github.io/_pages/about.md

 **I am always looking for self-motivated students.** Please email me your CV, transcript, research statement, english test score.

 ## News!
--Our paper "EnclaveTree: : Privacy-preserving Data Stream Training and Inference Using TEE" has been accepted by AsiaCCS 2022.
+- Our paper "EnclaveTree: : Privacy-preserving Data Stream Training and Inference Using TEE" has been accepted by AsiaCCS 2022.
 Congratulations to Qifan!
--Our paper "Scalable Private Decision Tree Evaluation with Sublinear Communication" has been accepted by AsiaCCS 2022.
+- Our paper "Scalable Private Decision Tree Evaluation with Sublinear Communication" has been accepted by AsiaCCS 2022.
 Congratulations to Jianli!
--Our paper "We Can Make Mistakes: Fault-tolerant Forward Private Verifiable Dynamic Searchable Symmetric Encryption" has been accepted by Euro S&P 2022.
+- Our paper "We Can Make Mistakes: Fault-tolerant Forward Private Verifiable Dynamic Searchable Symmetric Encryption" has been accepted by Euro S&P 2022.
 Congratulations to Dandan!

 ## PhD Students
 1. Dandan Yuan (2019-), The Univerisity of Auckland (co-supervised with [Giovanni Russello](https://www.linkedin.com/in/giovanni-russello-218ab614/?originalSubdomain=nz))